 The provided accessories are very similar with both of these headphones but it’s worth keeping in mind that the HM100 is only 2/3 of the price of the MEZE.

 The Brainwavz HM100 headphones get almost everything right.
-On one hand, they have a fantastic, detailed and accurate sound, great looks and are extremely comfortable.
+On one hand, it has a fantastic, detailed and accurate sound, great looks and are extremely comfortable.

-On the other hand, there are some aspects with build quality that prevent them from being a home run.
+On the other hand, there are some aspects of the build quality that prevent them from being a home run.
 Admittedly, it’s really only the loose adjustment sliders that are an issue for me and once the headphones are on my head it’s something I don’t even notice.

 With their excellent accessory bundle, neutral tuning, comfort and aesthetics, the HM100 are definitely worth your consideration; besides – that retro tan look is hard to resist!